-At a minimum, the permittee shall initiate the following actions within 3 days of becoming aware of an exceedance of an action leakage rate (ALL; see Table 10) for a facility listed in Table 2.
+At a minimum, the permittee shall initiate the following actions within 3 days of becoming aware of an exceedance of an action leakage rate for a facility listed in Table 2.
 All information shall be recorded in a log book as described in Section 2.7.2.
 The permittee shall:

 - 1. Drain and/or pump out all fluid collected in the leak collection and recovery system (LCRS) to reduce head on the liner system; - 2.
 Quantify and record the amount of fluid pumped from the leak collection and recovery system on a weekly basis until the leakage rate is no longer exceeded; - 3.
-Assess the potential for migration of liquids out of the containment system; and, - 4.
-Assess the current condition of the liner system. - 5.
+Assess the potential for migration of liquids out of the containment system; and,

+- 4. Assess the current condition of the liner system. - 5.
 Take appropriate corrective action to mitigate the cause(s) of the exceedance.

-2.6.2.6 Rapid and Large Leakage Exceedance in the Process Solution Impoundments

-Additional response actions based on rapid and large leakage rate (RLL; see Table 10) for a facility listed in Table 2 shall include the following:
+2.6.2.6 Rapid and Large Leakage Exceedance in the Process Solution Impoundments Additional response actions based on rapid and large leakage rate (RLL) for a facility listed in Table 2 shall include the following:

-- 1. Notify the Groundwater Section within 24 hours of becoming aware of the exceedance, - 2.
-Reduce the hydraulic head on the liner including emptying of the portion of the impoundment over the affected liner,
+1. Notify the Groundwater Protection Value Stream within 24 hours of becoming aware of the exceedance,